Grimwald-SMP/grimwald-knowledge-base/docs/donations.md

 # 📚 **Donations**

+This document outlines the way in which donations work on the server.

+---

+# **1. Donating**

 - **Donations are completely optional**—no player is required to contribute financially.
 - All donations go **directly toward covering the server’s monthly operating costs**.
 - If donations exceed the standard monthly price, **extra funds may be used for necessary performance upgrades** to improve the server experience.
 If this is not required, donations will be saved to spend on future standard billing cycles.